triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 #### NVIDIA Device Plugin for Kubernetes

-1. This step is unnecessary if the Device Plugin has already been installed in your cluster.
+1. This step is not needed if the Device Plugin has already been installed in your cluster.
-    Cloud provider turnkey Kubernetes clusters, such as those from AKS, EKS, and GKE, often have the Device Plugin automatically once a GPU node as been added to the cluster.
+    Cloud providers with turnkey Kubernetes clusters, such as those from AKS, EKS, and GKE, often install the Device Plugin automatically when a GPU node is added to the cluster. automatically once a GPU node as been added to the cluster.

     To check if your cluster requires the NVIDIA Device Plugin for Kubernetes, run the following command and inspect